miguelfs/worlds_simplest_instrument_classifier/README.md

-# The world's simplest instrument classifier, using Constant-Q Transform and Logistic Regression.
+# The world's simplest musical instrument classifier, using Constant-Q Transform and Logistic Regression.

-This Jupyter Notebook regards how to pre-process an audio recording dataset, slicing all audios in one second duration samples, transforms them in a time-frequency representation with Constant-Q Transform (CQT), to finally train a simple logistic regression classifier.
+This Jupyter Notebook regards how to pre-process an audio recording dataset, slicing all musical instrument samples in one second duration samples, transforms them in a time-frequency representation with Constant-Q Transform (CQT), to finally train a simple logistic regression classifier.

-All these samples were taken from University of Iowa Electronic Music Studios: http://theremin.music.uiowa.edu/MIS.html The samples includes:
+All these samples were taken from University of Iowa Electronic Music Studios: http://theremin.music.uiowa.edu/MIS.html The samples includes single-notes recorded these instruments:
 - Alto Saxophone, without vibrato
 - Soprano Saxophone, without vibrato (Soprano sounds higher than Alto)
 - Flute, without vibrato